Ltek/easy-entity-styler-card/README.md

 # Easy Entity Styler Card

 A highly customizable dashboard card that organizes and displays your entities in a clean way while giving you full control over the look and behavior of your entity cards.
+Bonus: 1000x easier and better performance than card-mod.

+Over 98 global card styling options
+Over 115 styling options per entity
+Over 162 options per card section

+... all in a super easy to use Visual Editor

 https://github.com/Ltek/easy-entity-styler-card

 ### ✨ Features

-* **Group entities into collapsible sections** – Organize your entities with sections that can be individually expanded or collapsed.
+* **Collapsible card and Group entities into collapsible sections** – Organize your entities with sections that can be individually expanded or collapsed.
+Collapse the entire card down to just the title bar if you choose, or have no title bare at all and it is still collapsible.
-* **Powerful filtering system** – Automatically populate sections using:
+* **Powerful filtering system** – populate section selectors using:
   * Text matching (entity ID, integration platform, or device name)
-  * Home Assistant labels
+  * Entity Labels
   * Group helpers
+* **Full visual editor** – Everything is configurable through the visual editor – no YAML required unless you prefer it.
-* **Chips option for status entities** – Fully customizable: colorful, compact chips for instant readability.
+* **Chips** – Fully customizable: colorful, compact chips for instant readability.
 Wrap, column, or grid layouts.
-* **Full visual editor** – Everything is configurable through the visual editor – no YAML required unless you prefer it.
+Optional per Section.
 * **Native entity controls** – Toggle switches, adjust sliders, and interact with entities just like standard HA cards.
-* **Styling: global and per-section** – Each section can have its own colors, borders, glow, shadows, and fonts.
+Or use Chips for a
+* **Styling - Card level, Global defaults, and Custom per-Section** – Settings at Global Level (set all at once, the same) with each section having 'Custom' individual setting overrides: colors, borders, glow, shadows, and fonts, etc. Separate 'Card Wrapper' (the overall card) for all settings.
-* **Glow effects** – Sections can glow when expanded or based on custom rules.
+* **Glow effect rules** – Global for card and/or Sections
 * **Entity name stripping** – Remove redundant text (e.g., "Living Room") from all displayed names.
-* **Collapsible card** – Collapse the entire card down to just the title bar.
-* **Live updates** – States update without page refresh.

 ### 🚀 Installation